madlag/coronavirus_study/docs/countries/Democratic_Republic_Of_The_Congo.md

-## Democratic Republic Of The Congo Spread comparison
+## Democratic Republic Of The Congo Covid-19 status comparison

 Democratic Republic Of The Congo